stacklane/docs/🗄/Article/models/forms.md

 Returns the unique identifier for the form.
 This should be included the `_form` query param in URLs related to the form.

-### `validate()`

-Throws `$ModelInvalid` if the form instance is invalid.

-### `submit(model)`

-Fills a new or existing model with information in the form.
-Throws $ModelInvalid if either the form or the filled model are invalid.
-If an exception is thrown, then the model is rolled back.

 ### `invalid()`

 Returns `true` if the form instance is invalid.
 Newly initialized form views (with no previous state) are *neither* valid or invalid.
 In that case this will always return false.
-May be used in Mustache templates.

-### `ready()`

-Returns `true` if the form instance came from a previous state and it is valid.
-Primarily used for incremental form steps.
 May be used in Mustache templates.

 ### [`fieldName`](#form-fields)